Yu Xuanji: Media

 Yu Xuanji is the subject of the 1915 short story Gyogenki by Japanese author Mori Ōgai.
-She was the nun in Robert van Gulik's 1968 "Judge Dee" novel Poets and Murder.
+She was the nun in Robert van Gulik's 1968 "Judge Dee" novel Poets and Murder and the subject of Qiu Xiaolong's 2021 The Shadow of the Empire.

 Justin Hill's Somerset Maugham Award award-winning novel Passing Under Heaven reimagines Yu Xuanji's life.